aharonium/opensiddur.org/posts/HTML/prayers/solilunar/weekdays/amidah-weekday/havinenu-a-short-form-of-the-amidah-by-shmuel-bar-abba-adapted-by-zalman-schachter-shalomi-via-joseph-stern.html.md

 <td style="vertical-align:top;" width="36%">
 <div class="english">
-[If you are pressed for time,
+<span class="instruction">If you are pressed for time,
-you can use this short version.]
+you can use this short version.</span>
 </div></td></tr>